deepset-ai/haystack-home/content/spring-into-haystack/challenge.md

 In this model:

 - **MCP Servers** act like translators between your app and real-world tools — whether it’s API like GitHub, a database, or a local file system.
 Think of them as smart wrappers that expose APIs and systems to AI in a consistent, reliable way.
-- **MCP Clients** (like your Haystack Agent) handles everything from connection management to calling specific tools, to parsing and acting on responses.
+- **MCP Clients** (like your Haystack Agent) handle everything from connection management to calling specific tools, to parsing and acting on responses.

 ---